-Pregnancy brings immense joy in your life and it may bring along various health concerns as well.
-This is because your pregnancy hormones take a toll on your immune system and the compromised immunity makes you more prone to illnesses and infections.
-Though minor gum or teeth problems are common in pregnancy sometimes more serious dental issues crop up like dental cavities which may require root canal treatment.
-If you have concerns regarding getting a root canal treatment in pregnancy then you should read the following article to know more about root canal treatment in pregnancy.
+Pregnancy brings immense joy in your life, and it may bring along various health concerns as well.
+This is because your pregnancy hormones take a toll on your immune system, and the compromised immunity makes you more prone to illnesses and infections.
+Though minor gum or teeth problems are common in pregnancy, sometimes more serious dental issues crop up like dental cavities which may require root canal treatment.
+If you have concerns regarding getting a root canal treatment in pregnancy, you should read the following article to know more about it.

 Is Root Canal Treatment Safe in Pregnancy

-Pregnancy may make you more susceptible to infections but it does not mean that pregnancy causes any of these problems.
-If you already have dental issues or you are prone to dental problems then these problems may aggravate in pregnancy.
-Some aggravated dental issues may require immediate medical attention such as a root canal treatment.
+Pregnancy may make you more susceptible to infections, but it does not mean that it causes any of these problems.
+If you already have dental issues or you are prone to dental problems, then these problems may aggravate in pregnancy.
+Some aggravated dental issues may require immediate medical attention, such as root canal treatment.
 But can you get a root canal while pregnant?
-Root canal treatment does not pose serious threat or risk to you or your baby but before you consider this treatment, you should know about the possible risks associated with it.
+Root canal treatment does not pose a serious threat to you or your baby, but before you consider this treatment, you should know about the possible risks associated with it.